sean8223/bfrpg-cgen/README.md

 * It is possible to create illegal combinations of race/class/equipment
 * The visual layout/CSS is very much a work in progress

-Contains content Copyright &copy; 2006-2016 Chris Gonnerman; and Copyright &copy; 2009 Shayne Power and released under the terms of the [Open Game License 1.0a](http://opengamingfoundation.org/ogl.html).
+Contains content Copyright &copy; 2006-2016 Chris Gonnerman; and Copyright &copy; 2009 Shayne Power; and Copyright &copy; 2009 Sidney Parham, Nazim Karaca, R. Kevin Smoot, ckutalik, steveman, Svankensen, and Chris Gonnerman and released under the terms of the [Open Game License 1.0a](http://opengamingfoundation.org/ogl.html).